Living in Oblivion: Background

 DiCillo got inspiration for the film from the frustrations he experienced when making the film Johnny Suede, and his long struggle to make his next intended film, Box of Moonlight.
 Living in Oblivion was rejected by all producers, but the actors and friends of the director felt so strongly about the project that they financed it.
-Two of the producers, Michael Griffiths and Hilary Gilford, were given parts in the movie to thank them for providing finance.
+Two of the producers, Michael Griffiths and Hilary Gilford, were given parts in the movie for helping to finance the film.
 Griffiths plays Speedo, the sound mixer; Gilford plays the unnamed Script girl.

 The film is divided into three parts.
 The first part was shot in five days and after DiCillo realized that it was too short to be a feature and too long to be a short he expanded it into a full feature film with parts two and three.
-The film title was taken from the hit 80's song by synth pop artists Anything Box.
+The film title was taken from the hit '80s song by synth-pop artists Anything Box.

 Reception

 The film was acclaimed by critics.
 On the website Rotten Tomatoes, it has an approval rating of 86%, based on 36 reviews, with an average rating of 7.7/10.
 The website's consensus reads, "Living in Oblivion dives into the folly of filmmaking with a sharp satire that sends up indie cinema while working as an entertaining independent picture in its own right."
+On Metacritic, the film holds a weighted average score of 81 out of 100, based on 17 reviews, indicating "universal acclaim".

-The film won Tom DiCillo the Waldo Salt Screenwriting Award at the 1995 Sundance Film Festival.
+DiCillo won the Waldo Salt Screenwriting Award at the 1995 Sundance Film Festival.